The Deluge (novel): Plot

 The novel begins with a description of the families living in and around the district of Rossyeni, the oldest and most powerful of which are the Billeviches.
 Aleksandra Billevich, the granddaughter of the chief hunter of Upita, has been orphaned and left in the care of the noble families.
 She is destined to marry Andrei Kmita (Polish: Andrzej Kmicic), whose father was the best friend of her grandfather, Pan Heraclius.
 The pair meet, and she is smitten by him on their first meeting, particularly as he is a war hero from Smolensk.
 However, she is wary of his impetuous character and his companions, ruffians who are almost outlaws and depend on him for their protection from the law.

 At his mansion in Lyubich, various misdeeds take place and rumours soon fly around the neighbourhood.
 They are taken to meet Panna Aleksandra and go on a sleigh ride, interrupted by news that a quarrel has broken out between Kmita's troops and the citizens of Upita over provisions.
-He deals harshly with the affair and also news reaches Olenka, via an old servant Kassyan, of the debauchery at Lyubich.
+He deals harshly with the affair and also news reaches Olenka, via an old servant Znikis, of the debauchery at Lyubich.
 On a Sunday she again meets Kmita's companions and treats them harshly, arousing their ire and they decide to go to Upita to complain to their superior.
 On the way, they stop off to drink at the Dola public house they drink vodka and play with the Butryms’ women and are slaughtered by the men.